Monday, 17 July 2023

 (Post in preparation).

-I couldn't have written this without the indispensable assistance of independent researcher Ian Smith, David Malcolm, independent historian of Maryport, Simon Brown, and John Ferguson, who wrote the biography of Captain Kelsick Wood, pub.
+I couldn't have written any of this without the indispensable assistance of independent researcher Ian Smith, David Malcolm, independent historian of Maryport, Simon Brown, and John Ferguson, who wrote the biography of Captain Kelsick Wood, pub.
 2021, by Coldharbour Press.

 I am sincerely grateful to Charles Miller of Charles Miller Ltd, Auctioneers, London, specialists in Maritime Material who provided invaluable assistance in locating the owner of the three Kelsick Wood Journals which are still in private hands.